Jigglypuff: Promotion and reception

 Jigglypuff's floaty and campy playstyle in the Super Smash Bros. series has led to some controversy.
 During a 2019 tournament of Super Smash Bros.
 Melee, a player decided to quit due to an opponent who played Jigglypuff repeatedly stalling.
-Largely credited with elevating the Melee community's perception of Jigglypuff's viability in competition and setting the standard of how to play the character, a notable professional Super Smash Bros. player Hungrybox relies heavily on a defensive, counterattack-centric playstyle revolving around avoiding his opponent until he finds an opportunity to attack and capitalize on their mistakes; it is considered a "high risk high reward" playstyle, as Hungrybox's usual goal is to eventually hit his opponent with Rest, a move unique to Jigglypuff which inflicts instant high knockback on opponents.
-The move has a very small range, making it hard to connect, and, regardless of whether or not it successfully hits, leaves Jigglypuff asleep and completely vulnerable for a long time afterwards; as such, failure to connect with Rest, failure to knock the opponent back far enough and to kill them, or failure to wake up in time after killing an opponent can result in massive damage inflicted on Jigglypuff, or, if Jigglypuff’s damage is already high, an instant kill.
-In response to the controversy, the tournament Super Smash Con made some rules against “ledge-camping”, as the character is so effective with the tactic that the some people considered that it was breaking the game and making the game not fun to watch.
+Largely credited with elevating the Melee community's perception of Jigglypuff's viability in competition and setting the standard of how to play the character, a notable professional Super Smash Bros.
+Player Hungrybox relies heavily on a defensive, counterattack-centric playstyle revolving around avoiding his opponent until he finds an opportunity to attack and capitalize on their mistakes; it is considered a "high risk high reward" playstyle, as Hungrybox's usual goal is to eventually hit his opponent with Rest, a move unique to Jigglypuff which inflicts instant high knockback on opponents, but leaves Jigglypuff open to attack.
+In response to the controversy, the tournament Super Smash Con made some rules against “ledge-camping”, as the character is so effective with the tactic that some people considered it "game-breaking" and making the game not fun to watch.

-IGN editor Lucas Thompson described Jigglypuff as a popular punching bag in the Super Smash Bros. series, but also said that it has dedicated players who make good use of it in battle.
-Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
-Ultimate "from garbage to glorious", listing Jigglypuff as 42nd.
-Scott Baird of Screen Rant considered Jigglypuff’s competitive viability in Super Smash Bros. for Nintendo 3DS and Wii U to be worthless, and stated that due to it being the lightest character in the game, it can easily be killed.
-Gavin Jasper of Den of Geek ranked Jigglypuff as 14th of Super Smash Bros.
-Ultimate characters, and calling it “one of better Pokémon”, due to both its cute appearance, and deadly moves.